ebikatsudon/VTubeStudio/Lipsync.md

   * Fast and accurate, can be calibrated using your own voice so it can accurately detect A, I, U, E, O phonemes.
   * Available on all platforms (desktop and smartphone).

 **Note:** "Simple Lipsync" will not be discussed here.
 If you're still using it, please consider moving on to "Advanced Lipsync".
+It supports the same parameters _and more_, is more performant and works on all platforms.

 ## Using Advanced Lipsync